digital-analysis-co/digital-analysis-co/docs/blog/posts/share_events_google_analytics_google_ads.md

 ![Google Ads Conversion Tracking Tag](../images/google_ads_conversion_tracking_tag.png)

 Then set the tag to fire on the event you want to track as a conversion.
 If the event is a purchase you can also include the revenue amount (Conversion Value), transaction ID and currency code.

-## Customer Data Platforms

-Other tools such as Segment can also be configured to share event data with Google Ads.
-They use the Google Tag approach mentioned above e.g. [Segment documentation](https://segment.com/docs/connections/destinations/catalog/google-ads-gtag/).